-Please find here helpful resources for clinicians and clients.
+Please find here helpful resources on Adult ADHD for clinicians and clients.

 Award-Winning Book: Adult ADHD, including in Relationships

-In the meantime, we recommend that consumers read Gina’s award-winning book, Is It You, Me, or Adult A.D.D.?
+We recommend Gina’s award-winning book, Is It You, Me, or Adult A.D.D.?
 Stopping the Roller Coaster When Someone You Love Has Attention Deficit Disorder.

 With a foreword by Russell Barkley, PhD, it is available in Kindle format, paperback, and audio.